Interchange (road): Stack interchange

 A stack interchange is a four-way interchange whereby a semi-directional left turn and a directional right turn are both available.
-Usually access to both turns is provided simultaneously by a single offramp.
-Assuming right-handed driving, in order to cross over incoming traffic and go left, vehicles first exit onto an off-ramp from the rightmost lane.
+Usually, access to both turns is provided simultaneously by a single off-ramp.
+Assuming right-handed driving, to cross over incoming traffic and go left, vehicles first exit onto an off-ramp from the rightmost lane.
 After demerging from right-turning traffic, they complete their left turn by crossing both highways on a flyover ramp or underpass.
 The penultimate step is a merge with the right-turn on-ramp traffic from the opposite quadrant of the interchange.
-Finally an onramp merges both streams of incoming traffic into the left-bound highway.
-As there is only one offramp and one onramp (in that respective order), stacks do not suffer from the problem of weaving, and due to the semi-directional flyover ramps and directional ramps, they are generally safe and efficient at handling high traffic volumes in all directions.
+Finally, an on-ramp merges both streams of incoming traffic into the left-bound highway.
+As there is only one off-ramp and one on-ramp (in that respective order), stacks do not suffer from the problem of weaving, and due to the semi-directional flyover ramps and directional ramps, they are generally safe and efficient at handling high traffic volumes in all directions.

-A standard stack interchange includes roads on four levels, also known as a four-level stack: including the two perpendicular highways, and one more additional level for each pair of left-turn ramps.
+A standard stack interchange includes roads on four levels, also known as a four-level stack, including the two perpendicular highways, and one more additional level for each pair of left-turn ramps.
 These ramps can be stacked (cross) in various configurations above, below, or between the two interchanging highways.
-This makes them distinct from Turbine interchanges, where pairs of left-turn ramps are separated but at the same level.
-There are some stacks that could be considered five-level; however, these remain four-way interchanges, since the fifth level actually consists of dedicated ramps for HOV/bus lanes or frontage roads running through the interchange.
-The stack interchange between I-10 and I-405 in Los Angeles is a three-level stack, since the semi-directional ramps are spaced out far enough so they do not need to cross each other at a single point as in a conventional four-level stack.
+This makes them distinct from turbine interchanges, where pairs of left-turn ramps are separated but at the same level.
+There are some stacks that could be considered 5-level; however, these remain four-way interchanges, since the fifth level actually consists of dedicated ramps for HOV/bus lanes or frontage roads running through the interchange.
+The stack interchange between I-10 and I-405 in Los Angeles is a 3-level stack, since the semi-directional ramps are spaced out far enough, so they do not need to cross each other at a single point as in a conventional four-level stack.

-Stacks are significantly more expensive than other four-way interchanges, due to the design of the four levels.
-Additionally they may suffer from objections of local residents, because of their height and high visual impact.
+Stacks are significantly more expensive than other four-way interchanges are due to the design of the four levels; additionally, they may suffer from objections of local residents because of their height and high visual impact.
 Large stacks with multiple levels may have a complex appearance and are often colloquially described as Mixing Bowls, Mixmasters (for a Sunbeam Products brand of electric kitchen mixers), or as Spaghetti Bowls or Spaghetti Junctions (being compared to boiled spaghetti).
 However, they consume a significantly smaller area of land compared to a cloverleaf interchange.

 Combination interchange

-A combination interchange (sometimes referred to by the portmanteau, cloverstack) is a hybrid of other interchange designs.
+A combination interchange (sometimes referred to by the portmanteau cloverstack) is a hybrid of other interchange designs.
 It uses loop ramps to serve slower or less-occupied traffic flow, and flyover ramps to serve faster and heavier traffic flows.
 If local and express ways serving the same directions and each roadway is connected righthand to the interchange, extra ramps are installed.
 The combination interchange design is commonly used to upgrade cloverleaf interchanges to increase their capacity and eliminate weaving.